o-ran-sc/nonrtric/docs/overview.rst

 * View and Manage A1 policies in the RAN (near-RT-RICs)
 * Interacts with the Policy agent’s NBI (REST API)
 * Graphical A1 policy creation/editing is model-driven, based on policy type’s JSON schema
-* View and manage producers and jobs for the Enrichment coordinator service
+* View and manage producers and jobs for the Information coordinator service
 * Configure A1 Policy Management Service (e.g. add/remove near-rt-rics)
 * Interacts with the A1-PolicyManagementService & A1-EI-Coordinator (REST NBIs) via Service Exposure gateway